Township No. 3 – 1st Range North of the Plymouth Claim – East of the Kennebec River

 United States Geographical Survey Topographical Map of Hartland Area – 1982

-To see an enlargeable version of this original map, click on the link below:
+For an enlargeable version of this original map, click on the link below:

 USGS Topographical Map of Hartland